UmarHassanMalik/Cloud-/Week 4 Day (3).md

   It ensures we’re building the right things and making the right decisions for customers.
 In this process, we start by defining the customer and their needs, and then outline a press release to help us visualize the customer outcome.

-  These three elements—the press release, FAQs, and visuals—serve as a mechanism to allow team members to discuss, debate, and help evolve the idea into reality
+  These three elements, the press release, FAQs, and visuals—serve as a mechanism to allow team members to discuss, debate, and help evolve the idea into reality

   <b> Architecture </b>